-Means that when Staff create a Client Journal from a Goal record e.g:
+Ensures that when Staff create a Client Journal from a Goal record:

 Or from within the 'Progress Evidence and Assessments' section of a Goal Strategy:

-The Journal Type as configured will be set by default:
+The Journal Type as configured here, will be selected by default:

 Lock journal entries after

 The timeframe in which a journal entry is locked after creation can be customised here.
 By default, Journal entries are locked after five days.

 Within this period, only the Author of the Journal or a Team Leader for the Service and Site this Journal entry has been created for have access to, including the ability to edit the Journal.